nullnewt/memoir/README.md

-# Memoir: diary entry w/ encryption.
+# Memoir: diary entry w/ openSSL encryption.
 Make sure to install libssl-dev on whatever your distro may be for openssl encryption to work.

 Todo:\